 Different news for property investment.
 Real estate investors are back in the market in record numbers with auction clearance rates in some cities getting to around 75%.
 This will only add to Australia’s record level of household debt – It’ll be known as the boom we didn’t have to have.
 All of the on-going uncertainty means that investors have to think outside the square when it comes to boosting returns for their portfolios while lowering volatility.

 One of the best ways to do this is to invest in Australian pink diamonds, the rarest of pinks with a finite supply.
 And we all know what a finite supply will do to prices over the medium to long term – it will lead to sustained capital growth.
-But to get that capital growth, you need to purchase your Argyle certified diamond at a wholesale price – not the retail price.
-Argyle Diamond Investments have the largest selection of investment grade Australian pink diamonds at the best wholesale prices.
+But to get that capital growth, you need to purchase your Australian certified diamond at a wholesale price – not the retail price.
+Argyle Diamond Investments Pty Ltd have the largest selection of investment grade Australian pink diamonds at the best wholesale prices.
 Call us today so we can provide you with your ideal (and rare) investment gemstone.